Quatermaing History, Family Crest & Coats of Arms

 Early History of the Quatermaing family

-Another 301 words (22 lines of text) covering the years 1618, 1667, 1662 and 1667 are included under the topic Early Quatermaing History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Quatermaing research.
+Another 68 words (5 lines of text) covering the years 1618, 1667, 1662 and 1667 are included under the topic Early Quatermaing History in all our PDF Extended History products and printed products wherever possible.

 Quatermaing Spelling Variations